Global stocks, oil suffer as U.S.-China trade spat heats up

 LONDON (Reuters) - Global stocks slid on Monday and U.S. oil prices slumped after U.S. President Donald Trump announced tariffs on Chinese goods and Beijing responded with similar measures in an escalating trade dispute.

-Fears the spat between the world’s two largest economies could intensify added to pressure on oil prices, which extended Friday’s big fall into the start of week, while the dollar retreated from near 3-week highs against the safe-haven yen.
+Fears the spat between the world’s two largest economies could intensify added to pressure on oil prices, which extended Friday’s big fall into the start of week, while the dollar retreated from a seven-month high against a basket of currencies.

+The MSCI world equity index, which tracks shares in 47 countries, fell 0.3 percent, nearing a seven-day low.

 Trump announced tariffs on Friday on $50 billion of Chinese imports, including cars, starting on July 6.